marcelkliemannel/marcelkliemannel.com/content/projects/intellij-plugins/intellij-jvms-manager-plugin/index.md

 #### Key Features

 - The main part of the tool window is a tree table that lists all running JVM processes and their child processes.
+- For each JVM process the process details contains information about the main class, attached debugger and Java agents, and system properties.
-- For each process, the tool window provides a detailed information overview.
-This includes the system properties for JVMs, command line, environment variables, up time, etc.
+- Besides that, the process details provides the memory usage, command line, environment variables, uptime, and a lot more.
-- There is an easy-to-use UI to access detailed information about any running JVM process, like getting a thread dump, version, classloader hierarchy, and the heap space.
+- here is an easy-to-use UI to access detailed information about any running JVM process, like getting a thread dump, version, classloader hierarchy, and the heap space.
 - In addition, the plugin provides a one-click solution to trigger the garbage collection and start the OpenJDK JVM monitoring tool.